Pressure Cooker vs Slow Cooker: The Pros and Cons

 Pressure Cooker – Cons

-- You might not need to carefully watch every second of today’s modern pressure cooker, but they still have some risks with them and shouldn’t be left completely unattended
+- You might not need to carefully watch every second of today’s modern pressure cookers, but they still have some risks and shouldn’t be left completely unattended

-- You need to be real careful when popping the top on modern pressure cookers, as the steam pressure can scald and burn you
+- You need to be really careful when popping the top on modern pressure cookers, as the steam pressure can scald and burn you

 - You do lose a little bit of those nuanced and subtle flavors when you cook this quickly under pressure

-- You have to convert slow cooker cook times to account for the much more rapid cook time of a pressure cooker, and you often have to do that all on your own
+- You have to convert slow cooker cook times to account for the much more rapid cooking time of a pressure cooker, and you often have to do that all on your own

 Slow Cookers